zonghan-chen/GD32F470I/README.md

 ## 08_ADC0_ADC1_Follow_Up_Mode

-1. The data receiving area of the serial port debugging tool displays the regular value of ADC0 and ADC1 by adc_value[0] and adc_value[1].
+1. The data receiving area of the serial port debugging tool displays the regular value of ADC0 and ADC1 by adc_value[0] and adc_value[1] every two seconds.

 (Loop execution)